Don’t KYC Self Reported Market Capitalization Achieves $3.36 Million (DKYC)

-Don’t KYC (DKYC) traded 4.8% higher against the dollar during the twenty-four hour period ending at 8:00 AM ET on September 10th.
+Don’t KYC (DKYC) traded 4.8% higher against the US dollar during the 1 day period ending at 14:00 PM ET on September 16th.
+One Don’t KYC coin can now be purchased for about $0.0003 or 0.00000002 BTC on popular exchanges.
 Don’t KYC has a market cap of $3.36 million and $10,577.00 worth of Don’t KYC was traded on exchanges in the last 24 hours.
-One Don’t KYC coin can currently be bought for approximately $0.0003 or 0.00000002 BTC on major cryptocurrency exchanges.
-During the last week, Don’t KYC has traded 14.7% higher against the dollar.
+Over the last week, Don’t KYC has traded 14.7% higher against the US dollar.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.